SciLifeLab and EMBL in collaboration

 As some of the most pressing challenges biological research is facing today are global, effective solutions to improve planetary and human health require scientists working together across countries and disciplines.
 The MoU declares a joint ambition to stimulate mutually beneficial scientific and academic exchange and collaboration in various areas of life science research in order to ensure greater connectivity, availability of scientific data, use of shared key technologies and circulation of talent.

-SciLifeLab will provide financial support for exchange visits between SciLifeLab and an EMBL site during 2023.
+SciLifeLab provides financial support for exchange visits between SciLifeLab and an EMBL site (facility or research group).

 Joint SciLifeLab-EMBL Data Science workshop